A Unified Universe

 where $H={\dot a}/a$ is the Hubble parameter and the two auxiliary fields $U$ and $S$ are defined as, $U=\frac{1}{-\square}R$ and $S=\frac{1}{\square^{2}}R$, respectively.
 We also define the mass scale characterizing inflation as $M^2\equiv \xi M^2_{\rm Pl}$.

 The modified Friedmann EOM must be solved together with the continuity equations for radiation and matter which are given by $\dot \rho_{{\rm i}}+3H(1+w_{\rm i}) \rho_{{\rm i}}=0, $ where ${\rm i}=\{{\rm r},{\rm m}\}$ with $w_{\rm r}=1/3$ and $w_{\rm m}=0$.
 At early times when local corrections are most relevant, our scenario reduces to the Starobinsky model and naturally describes inflation.
 To achieve sufficient e--folds of inflation, the time derivate of the Hubble parameter at an initial time can be appropriately tuned.
 The CMB normalization instead determines the value of the coupling $\xi$.
 Note that, as pointed out in \cite{Codello:2015pga}, $R+R^2$ gravity is not exactly solvable due to the non--linear nature of the equations.
 However, at sufficiently early times when $R^2$ is dominant over the EH term, the theory admits a quasi de-Sitter solution leading to Starobinsky inflation.
-This is depicted by the constant $H$ solution on the left in Fig. \ref{universe}.
+This solution can be understood by neglecting higher derivative terms in $H$ (i.e. $|\dot H| \ll H^2$) in the first equation in eqs. (\ref{ST_2.3}), leading to $H^2-\frac{72}{M^2} H^2 \dot H \simeq 0,$ which clearly admits an exponential solution for the scale factor, as expected.
+This behavior is depicted by the constant $H$ solution on the left in Fig. \ref{universe}.
 Note that, the universe in this scenario {\it gracefully} exits from inflation and enters into an oscillatory regime.
 We obtain the oscillatory solution for the Hubble parameter numerically but one can also gain an analytical understanding of their origin by ignoring some higher order terms in the modified Friedmann EOM \cite{Codello:2015pga}.
 We stress that this transient oscillatory regime is very novel and generic feature of our scenario which can be considered as the reheating epoch in this set--up.
 This could in principle have interesting observable imprints.
 We leave the study of the details of the reheating stage and its possible imprints to future work.

 After the oscillatory phase is over, the universe naturally enters into the radiation dominated epoch.
 After radiation--matter equality, the universe then evolves in a matter dominated era as clearly shown in Fig. \ref{universe}.
 At sufficiently late times after equality, the non--local term $R\frac{1}{\square^2}R$ which was so far subdominant starts to become relevant and drives the current acceleration of the universe, due to the fact that $R\frac{1}{\square^2}R \to 1$ as $R/\square \to 1$ at the present epoch.
 The effects of this non--local term are studied by solving the modified Friedmann equation numerically, as shown in Fig. \ref{universe} and also discussed in \cite{Maggiore:2014sia}.